Huthwaite International 10 May 2023 3 min read

 1. Don’t leave the difficult issues until last

-Most people are worried about the issues they know are going to be tough, and in an effort not to damage the negotiation climate, can be tempted to discuss issues that are unlikely to be controversial first, leaving the tough issues until last.
-Sadly, while they may make excellent progress on the easier issues, the deal may well fall apart when they come to the tough ones, because they have nothing left with which to trade.
+While they may make excellent progress on the easier issues, the deal may well fall apart when they come to the tough ones because they’ve nothing left with which to trade.
 Settling the minor issues first removes the trades that are needed to create movement on the difficult ones.

 Get my copy